Open-S2/open-vector-tile/README.md

 ## About

+The Open Vector Tile specification is a Tile format for storing GIS data.
+The `Vector` in the name has become something of a misnomer.
+This spec and its code are no longer limited to vector data but also supports gridded data and image data inside the same tile.

-A Modified TypeScript implementation of the [Mapbox Vector Tile](https://github.com/mapbox/vector-tile-js) library.
-It is backwards compatible but offers a lot of new features and improvements including (but not limited to):
+This also serves as a modified TypeScript implementation of the [Mapbox Vector Tile](https://github.com/mapbox/vector-tile-js) library.
+So it is backwards compatible but offers a lot of new features and improvements including (but not limited to):

 * 🔗 lightweight zero dependency builds.
 * 🌴 Proper module treeshake.